-Our Tennessee long term disability insurance lawyers never back down from a fight.
-If we need to take your case to court, we have the experience and skills to do so.
+Our long term disability insurance lawyers never back down from a fight.
+If we need to take your case to court in Tennessee, we have the experience and skills to do so.
 We’ll fight for your rights and prove to the judge that your disability justifies LTD insurance.
 You can depend on us to support you and work hard on your case no matter what.

 Do I Need to Pay for a Consultation?

 No. We offer all prospective clients a no-risk initial consultation.
-You can meet with one of our Tennessee long term disability insurance lawyers to discuss your situation and receive legal advice.
+You can meet with one of our long term disability insurance lawyers to discuss your situation and receive legal advice for your Tennessee case.